29988122/iota-challenge3-example/README.md

-Of course.
-Here is a professional, GitHub-ready `README.md` file for this project, written in English.

----

 # IOTA Move CTF - Challenge #3 Solver (Rust)

 This repository contains a Rust-based solution for **Challenge #3 ("Mint Coin")** of the IOTA Move CTF.
 The program interacts directly with the IOTA Testnet using the official `iota-sdk` for Rust to solve the challenge by minting, merging, and splitting custom Move `Coin` objects.